junebloom/fae/README.md

 };
 ```

-> You should also write an `exit()` function that cleans up these DOM event listeners, especially if your game runs in a page where the user may also do other things besides playing your game.
+You should also write an `exit()` function that cleans up these DOM event listeners, especially if your game runs in a page where the user may also do other things besides playing your game.
 I've omitted it here for brevity.

-> Also note that the browser gives us the "printable representation" of the pressed `key` name, including case.
+> Note that the browser gives us the "printable representation" of the pressed `key`, including case.
 So "a" and "A" are two different keys.
 Seriously.
 This is why I used `toLowerCase()` to normalize key names.
 See [key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) and [code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code) at MDN for more info.

 Now we can easily query keyboard state in our other systems.